Luigi D'Albertis: 1877 journey to the Fly River

-This was the final and probably the most eventful of the journeys of D'Albertis up the Fly River.
-On the first day of June, D'Albertis managed to get his crew and himself involved in a pitched battle with an armed flotilla of native watercraft.
+This was the final and probably the most eventful of the journeys of d'Albertis up the Fly River.
+On 1 June, d'Albertis managed to get his crew and himself involved in a pitched battle with an armed flotilla of native watercraft.
 D'Albertis himself claimed to have fired about 120 shots in this skirmish which resulted in "some deaths" of indigenous people.
-None of his crew were killed but the hull of the "Neva" was riddled with arrows, some of which penetrated through the boards.
-For most of early July, D'Albertis was involved in daily clashes with native people along the river, shooting some of them dead.
-On one occasion, D'Albertis found the corpse of one of those killed and decided to decapitate him and preserve the head in spirits for his collection.
+None of his crew were killed but the hull of the Neva was riddled with arrows, some of which penetrated through the boards.
+For most of early July, d'Albertis was involved in daily clashes with native people along the river, shooting some of them dead.
+On one occasion, d'Albertis found the corpse of one of those killed and decided to decapitate him and preserve the head in spirits for his collection.
 He later killed one of his Chinese servants for refusing to go into the jungle to shoot specimens of local fauna.
 D'Albertis killed him by hitting him on the back a number of times with a bamboo cane which broke during the punishment.
 The other Chinese servants subsequently fled into the jungle, preferring to take their chances in unknown territory than to stay with the expedition.

-Returning downriver in late October, D'Albertis again had several affrays with indigenous people killing at least seven.
-In one of these battles, D'Albertis decided to "let them have it, and their blood be on their own heads".
-After this encounter he became extremely wary, ordering every native canoe to be shot at on sight.
-During this trip, as with the others, D'Albertis regularly engaged in dynamite fishing, claiming that "I think dynamite is..the best means to use, especially among coral reefs".
-Once back in the Torres Strait, two other deserters from his expedition brought charges against D'Albertis for murdering his Chinese servants.
+Returning downriver in late October, d'Albertis again had several affrays with indigenous people, killing at least seven.
+In one of these battles, he decided to "let them have it, and their blood be on their own heads".
+After this encounter, he became extremely wary, ordering every native canoe to be shot at on sight.
+During this trip, as with the others, d'Albertis regularly engaged in dynamite fishing, claiming that "I think dynamite is..the best means to use, especially among coral reefs".
+Once back in the Torres Strait, two other deserters from his expedition brought charges against him for murdering his Chinese servants.
 The police magistrate, H.M.
 Chester, a colleague of D'Albertis, promptly dismissed the charges and jailed the two Polynesian men for 16 weeks under charges of mutiny.
 D'Albertis wanted the men executed, but begrudgingly accepted the sentence.

-Not long after, D'Albertis returned to Europe with his bounty of stolen goods.
-His cousin, fellow explorer Enrico Alberto d'Albertis, housed many of Luigi's specimens at Castello D'Albertis.
+Not long after, D'Albertis returned to Europe with his stolen goods.
+His cousin, fellow explorer Enrico Alberto d'Albertis, housed many of his specimens at Castello D'Albertis.
 The castle is now home to the Museum of World Cultures.
 His natural history specimens from New Guinea are in the Natural History Museum of Giacomo Doria in Genoa.